farshidtz/edgex-demos-wiki/Ambient-Sensing.md

 ...
 ```

-The topics have `../<device>/<resource>` format; we only care about the last two parts.
+The topics have `../<device>/<resource>` format; we only care about the last two parts to map measurements to the EdgeX device and resource setup in the next step.
 The payloads are the raw measurements, without any envelop object.

 ## Setting up the EdgeX MQTT service